When You Make Your Products User-Friendly You Also Improve Customer

 Today’s Technology Makes Creating And Delivering Demonstrations Simple

-With today’s technology, you could easily package your product with a DVD, or just have an online site so you don’t have to worry about the different DVD formats for each country.
-Considering all the cost involved in creating a product and marketing it, it doesn’t make sense to miss this last piece.
+With today’s technology, you could easily package your product with a DVD, or just have an online video so you don’t have to worry about the different DVD formats for each country.
+Considering all the costs involved in creating a product and marketing it, it doesn’t make sense to miss this last piece.

 If you want to take this one step further, have some of the developers demonstrate how to use the product because when they do, they’ll find things that can be improved in upcoming products.

 If you have an excellent product and people have trouble using it, then it’s no longer an excellent product!

 Make it easy to understand how to use your product and you’ll improve your sales, reduce unnecessary returns, and improve your company’s reputation.